KajalT9/VC-BOT/README.md

   ### Adafruit Motor Shield library
   #### Link:https://www.arduinolibraries.info/libraries/adafruit-motor-shield-library
   # Conclusion:
 ## This voice controlled BOT tends to have lot of real life application in the Medical and military feild.
-Not only that it can be used in various organistaions for day to day   small purposes and in our houses as a pet.
+Not only that it can be used in various organistations for day to day   small purposes and in our houses as a pet.